James B Bliska, BS, PhD

 RESEARCH

-The focus of my research is to understand how bacterial toxins interact with the host immune system to trigger pathogenesis or host protection.
+The focus of my research is to understand how bacterial effectors interact with the host leukocytes to trigger pathogenesis or host protection.

-As a postdoc in the laboratory of Stanley Falkow, I carried out pioneering studies on a protein secretion system, now designated “type III”, that is used by numerous Gram-negative bacteria to inject “effectors” into infected host cells.
-I focused on type III effectors in Yersinia species, which are an important cause of lung, intestinal and systemic infections in humans, are genetically-tractable and can be studied in mice as a natural infection model.
-I collaborated with Jack Dixon and was the first to demonstrate that a type III effector could enter the host cell to act on a target protein during bacterial infection (Bliska, J. B., Guan, K., Dixon, J. E., and Falkow, S. (1991).
-Tyrosine phosphate hydrolysis of host proteins by an essential Yersinia virulence determinant.
-Proc.
-Natl.
-Acad.
-Sci.).
+As a postdoc in the laboratory of Stanley Falkow, I carried out pioneering studies on a protein secretion system, now designated "type III", that is used by numerous Gram-negative bacteria to inject "effectors" into infected host cells.
+I collaborated with Jack Dixon and was the first to demonstrate that a type III effector could enter the host cell to act on a target protein during bacterial infection (Bliska, J. B., Guan, K., Dixon, J. E., and Falkow, S. PNAS, 1991).

-After I became a faculty member at Stony Brook University, I continued to characterize Yersinia effectors and uncovered basic principles of how this class of proteins function to counteract innate immunity.
+As a faculty member at Stony Brook University, I continued to characterize effectors in the bacterial pathogen Yersinia and uncovered basic principles of how this class of proteins function to counteract innate immunity.
 Research in my laboratory also lead to the discovery that effectors can activate immune responses, providing novel insights into the immunology of infection.

-The above studies culminated in my discovery of a complex interplay between three Yersinia effectors and a host protein call pyrin inside infected cells (Chung et al. Cell Host Microbe, 2016; see paper listed under selected publications).
-One significant outcome of this work is that it helped establish the concept of pyrin as a unique immune sensor that “guards” host cells against attack by a specific class of bacterial effectors and toxins.
-A second significant finding was that Yersinia can counteract the guard function of pyrin in order to bypass immune responses that are protective against systemic infection.
-In addition to Yersinia, a number of other medically important bacteria produce toxins that are sensed by pyrin.
+The above studies culminated in my discovery of a complex interplay between three Yersinia effectors and a host protein call pyrin inside infected leukocytes (Chung et al. Cell Host Microbe, 2016).
+One significant outcome of this work is that it helped establish the concept of pyrin as a unique immune sensor that "guards" host cells against attack by a specific class of bacterial effectors and toxins.
+My current research on this project is focused on gaining a deeper understanding the Yersinia effector-pyrin interaction at the molecular and immunological levels.

 In January of 2018 I joined the Department of Microbiology and Immunology at the Geisel School of Medicine as the Senior Lead Faculty Member of the Dartmouth Personalized Treatments for Cystic Fibrosis (CF) Cluster.
-My current research is focused on understanding how pyrin senses toxins and generates immune responses during bacterial infections.
-I am also exploring the use of synthetic immunology to combat bacterial lung infections in CF patients.
+CF is a genetic disease that results in susceptibility to lung infections by bacterial pathogens such as Pseudomonas and Burkholderia .
+I have initiated projects to understand how effectors secreted into leukocytes by a type III system in Pseudomonas and a type VI system in Burkholderia contribute to lung infections in people with CF. I am also exploring the use of synthetic immunology to combat bacterial lung infections in people with CF.

 LEADERSHIP

-As the Senior Lead Faculty Member of the Dartmouth Personalized Treatments for CF Cluster, I have developed a vision for its mission which is to strengthen and expand the excellent translational research and training in CF and other lung diseases at Dartmouth.
-This will be made possible by working with the existing Lung Biology Center, to further increase the outstanding scientific environment, collaborative atmosphere and excellent core facilities for studies of host-pathogen interactions in the lung at Dartmouth.
+As the Senior Lead Faculty Member of the Dartmouth Personalized Treatments for Cystic Fibrosis Cluster (CF Cluster), I developed a vision for its mission which is to significantly strengthen and expand the excellent translational research and training in CF and other lung diseases at Dartmouth.
+Benjamin Ross and Jen Bomberger were hired to complete the membership of the CF Cluster.
+The ongoing goals of the CF Cluster are to enhance the outstanding scientific environment, collaborative atmosphere, and cutting-edge core facilities for studies of host-pathogen interactions in the lung at Dartmouth.

 Biography